 “I help sports franchises connect with their fans through design and animation.”

 You may want to add a third sentence to your elevator pitch to provide additional details that convey something special about your business, to really hook the listener and make them want to learn more.
-Maybe you’d like to share the fact that you have a unique way of working, use some proprietary technology, have passion for your business, or simply drop in a mention of a high-profile client or two.
+Maybe you’d like to share the fact that you have a unique way of working, use some proprietary technology, have passion for your business, or work with a high-profile client or two.

 “Unlike traditional big-name firms that write a ton of press releases, we focus solely on pitching executive interviews and article placements to our extensive network of media contacts.”